 In gunite pools, there is generally an increase of 5 to 15%, depending on the complexity of the shapes.
 However, it is a worthwhile investment, especially if you remember that the pool must live a long time.

-Facing the pool shape interrogation, a traditional classification of the pools by their form is:
+Facing the pool shape interrogation, a swimming pool standard size for home by their form is: